 Traditionally, most inkjet printers use dye-based inks.
 The justification has always been a more comprehensive color range and lower cost.
 But dyes are pretty volatile; they are merely watercolors.
 Dyes are completely water soluble and can significantly be affected by the environment - incredibly ultraviolet light (UV) and moisture.

-Most of the time, this is a perfectly cheap and efficient process for general-purpose printing.
-Most large format printers use dye inks for CAD and other basic printing applications.
+This is usually a perfectly cheap and efficient process for general-purpose printing.
+Most large-format printers use dye inks for CAD and other basic printing applications.

-Once these dye-based prints are exposed to the elements, dye inks can fade in the sunlight or bleed when they get wet.
-These changes can happen suddenly, too.
+Once these dye-based prints are exposed to the elements, dye inks can fade in sunlight or bleed when they get wet.
+These changes can also happen suddenly.

 Conversely, photographers and other graphics professionals need and expect better image quality, durability, and longevity from their prints.
-Because of this, professional photo printers, such as the Canon PRO-4100, use pigment-based inks exclusively.
+Because of this, professional photo printers, such as the Canon PRO-4600, use pigment-based inks exclusively.

 Pigment-based Plotter Ink